Answered By: Franny Gaede Last Updated: Jun 22, 2022 Views: 44

 In the United States a design is considered an idea and is not directly copyright-able.
 U.S. Copyright Law only protects things that are fixed into a permanent medium.

-It is alright to review a website, note the design, use of images, etc. and then create your own original code and design elements that mimick the overall site design.
+It is alright to review a website, note the design, use of images, etc. and then create your own original code and design elements that mimic the overall site design.

 You cannot take all of a website's coding, images, etc. and reuse it as your own.

-This can only be done legally if you ask the website for permission to sue the code.
+This can only be done legally if you ask the website for permission to use the code.

 To learn more about copyright basics, see the Copyright Libguide.
 Qu